UIT-GO/driver-service/README.md

 ### Common Issues

 1. **MongoDB Connection Failed**
-   - Ensure MongoDB is running on localhost:27017
+   - Ensure MongoDB is running on mongodb:27017
    - Check credentials and database name

+2. **Redis Connection Issues**
+   - Verify Redis server is running on redis:6379
+   - Check if Redis is accessible from the application

-2. **Kafka Connection Issues**
+3. **Kafka Connection Issues**
-   - Verify Kafka broker is running on localhost:29092
+   - Verify Kafka broker is running on kafka:9092
    - Check if topics are created properly

-3. **JWT Authentication Errors**
+4. **JWT Authentication Errors**
    - Ensure JWT secret key is properly configured
    - Verify token format and expiration

+5. **Docker Build Issues**
+   - Ensure Docker is running and accessible
+   - Check Docker Hub credentials in GitHub secrets
+   - Verify Dockerfile exists in the project root

 ## Contributing